Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Reinforcement of stockpiling functions

-In accordance with ISO 14001, the risks and opportunities related to climate are identified once a year by the environmental manager and the secretariat on a short to long-term timeline, based on the environmental aspects, laws, and regulations to be complied with, issues in the external and internal environment, and needs and expectations of stakeholders.
+In accordance with ISO 14001, climate-related risks and opportunities are identified once a year by the environmental manager and the secretariat on a short- to long-term timeline, based on the environmental aspects, laws and regulations to be complied with, issues in the external and internal environments, and needs and expectations of stakeholders.

-Climate-related risks are reflected in the Group's strategy as one of the Group's key risks and are addressed under the supervision of the Board of Directors.
+Climate-related risks are reflected in the Group's strategy as those among Group Significant Risks and are addressed under the supervision of the Board of Directors.

-Specific measures to eliminate risks and opportunities are decided at the management meeting attended by directors, after which each measure is implemented by relevant departments under the control of the director in charge of environmental affairs.
-For cross-group themes, we utilize the established ISO14001 system and the environmental management system that conforms to it, so that we can develop an efficient PDCA cycle.
+Specific measures to eliminate risks and opportunities are decided at the Management Committee attended by directors, after which each measure is implemented by relevant departments under the control of the director in charge of environmental affairs.
+For Group-wide themes, we utilize the established ISO14001 mechanisms and the environmental management system that conforms to the standard so that we can ensure efficient functioning of the PDCA (plan-do-check-act) cycle.

 The CITIZEN Group has set the following targets regarding climate change.